tobek/headsoak/notes.md

 ### todo for beta: bits and bugs

 - mention in firstInit() notes something about if you're interested then... or if you want to help out
-- on init, some sign that your notes are loading
 - FAQ
 - forgot password link that resets
     - reset password should be grammatical passphrase:  The <adjective> <noun> is <verb> <adverb>.
 The green cat is jumping wildly. have lists for the categories. with 1024 choices for each you have 40 bits of entropy.